Computational-Semantics-and-Pragmatics/connectives/README.md

 # Logic of connectives

-This assignment aims to introduce you to the logic of truth-conditional connectives.
+This assignment aims to introduce you to the logic of truth-functional connectives.

 ## Reading